mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/File_Monolith.md

 File Monolith is a set of open-source tools which provide support for file management and folder formatting for MGSV:TPP.
-File Monolith consists of four separate tools as of v0.2.0.1:
+File Monolith consists of six separate tools as of v0.4.0.0:

   - Archive Unpacker: The user can select Archive (.dat) files, which the tool will unpack into a target directory.
-Then, the tool will unpack all .fkp, .fpkd, .pftxs, and .sbp files within the directory.
+Then, the tool will unpack all .fpk, .fpkd, .pftxs, and .sbp files within the directory.
   - Mass Texture Converter: The user can select a directory and the tool will attempt to convert all texture files from .ftex(s) to .dds.
 The resulting .dds files are sent to a target directory.